Acorn System: Eurocards

+System 1

+The Acorn System 1, initially called the Acorn Microcomputer (Micro-Computer), was intended for hobbyists.
+It was based on the MOS 6502 CPU, and produced by British company Acorn Computers from 1979.
+It was a small machine built on two Eurocard-standard circuit boards and it could be purchased ready-built or in kit form.

 System 2

 The Acorn System 2 was offered as a system by Acorn Computers from 1980.
 It was the successor to the Acorn Microcomputer (renamed the Acorn System 1).

 The system comprised four Eurocard-sized printed circuit boards mounted in a 19 inch sub-rack frame on an 8-slot backplane, plus a (separately supplied) additional external keyboard.
 The four PCB cards contained respectively: